Narrative description and how to cite GEOS-Chem

 Aerosol processes

 Sulfate-nitrate-ammonium aerosol.
-SNA thermodynamics are computed with the ISORROPIA thermodynamic module [Fontoukis and Nenes, 2007], most recently updated to version 2.2.
+SNA thermodynamics are computed with the HETP thermodynamic module [Miller et al. 2024] and is a new development in 14.4.0; passing of non-zero Ca2, Mg, and K cations to HETP is a new development in version 14.5.0.
+Older versions used the ISORROPIA thermodynamic module [Fontoukis and Nenes, 2007] version 2.2.
 Sulfur oxidation in clouds and aerosols is coupled with gas-phase chemistry through KPP and this is a new development in version 13.4.0.

 Carbonaceous aerosol.
 Q. Wang et al. [2014] describes the BC simulation in GEOS-Chem.
 Organic aerosol in the default model follows the 'simple SOA' scheme of Pai et al. [2020].
 The model has an option for 'complex SOA' following the Volatility Basis Set (VBS) scheme of Pye et al. [2010] and also including the aqueous-phase isoprene SOA scheme of Marais et al. [2016] coupled to the isoprene gas-phase chemistry mechanism.